Skip to main content

 Recognizing the need for this change but also the challenges in a system already under stress, Drs Tracey Stephenson and Ryan Gallagher stepped forward to represent the interests of patients and medical staff in the project, while building connections with the IHealth team.

-Dr Stephenson is an emergency room physician and co-President of the Cowichan District Medical Society (CDMS).
+Dr Stephenson is an emergency room physician and co-president of the Cowichan District Medical Society (CDMS).

 Her role was to represent the voice and concerns of medical staff in IHealth discussions and rollout planning – including medical staff not in a leadership position, smaller groups, and those who may have felt marginalized for a variety of reasons.